rparkins999/CalendarTrigger/README.md

 Note that it only catches time zone changes, and not switches into or out of Summer time / Daylight Saving Time, because Android doesn't tell me about those.
-So you should make sure that your events declare a real time zone (in which case Android handles keeping the same wall clock time across switches into or out of Summer time / Daylight Saving Time) and not raw GMT offsets.
+So you should make sure that your events declare a real time zone (in which case Android itself handles keeping the same wall clock time across switches into or out of Summer time / Daylight Saving Time) and not raw GMT offsets.

 This feature has not been thoroughly tested (I don't do that much long haul